Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Introduction

-To address the two aforementioned issues, we propose a meta-learning based FSOD method, denoted as Meta Faster R-CNN.
-As shown in Figure \ref{introduction}, we introduce prototype based classifiers \cite{snell2017prototypical,sung2018learning} into both proposal generation and classification stages.
-First, we propose a lightweight \textbf{coarse-grained prototype matching network} to generate proposals for few-shot novel classes in a fast and effective manner.
-In original RPN, a small subnetwork is evaluated on dense sliding windows of the CNN feature map, performing object/nonobject binary classification and bbox regression.
-To improve generalization to novel classes, we propose to learn a lightweight convolutional matching network to measure the similarity between each sliding window and spatially-pooled prototypes for each class.
-The key idea is to learn a metric-learning based non-linear classifier instead of the conventional simple linear object/nonobject classifier, thus generating category-specific proposals and also improving the average recall for novel classes.
-Second, we propose a \textbf{fine-grained prototype matching network} with attentive feature alignment between proposals and novel class examples.
-After generating a few proposals, we use high-resolution feature maps to do fine-grained classification and bbox regression.
-Our key observation is that performing spatial alignment and focusing on corresponding foreground regions between high-resolution proposal features and class prototypes is cucial for object detection.
-To this end, we propose to estimate soft correspondences between each location in the proposal features and class prototypes.
+To address the aforementioned issues, we propose a meta-learning based FSOD method consisting of two modules, in Figure \ref{introduction}. \textbf{First}, the Meta-RPN is proposed to generate category-specific proposals for few-shot novel classes both efficiently and effectively.
+Specifically, we use a lightweight non-linear matching network to measure the similarity between the dense sliding windows (a.k.a anchor boxes \cite{ren2015faster}) in the query image feature map and the few-shot novel classes, instead of the traditional simple linear object/nonobject classifier, e.g., used in RPN \cite{ren2015faster}, thus improving the proposal recall for few-shot novel classes and easing the burden of the following fine-grained proposal classification. \textbf{Second}, the Meta-Classifier is proposed to measure the similarity between the noisy proposals and few-shot novel classes.
+Our key observation is that performing spatial alignment and focusing on corresponding foreground regions between the high-resolution proposal features and class prototypes \cite{snell2017prototypical} is crucial for few-shot proposal classification.
+To this end, we propose to estimate soft correspondences between each spatial position in the proposal features and class prototypes.
 Then based on the soft correspondences, we learn to perform spatial alignment between the two features and discover foreground regions.
-Finally a matching network is learned to measure the similarity of the aligned features.
+After that, a non-linear prototype matching network is learned to measure the similarity of the aligned features.

-The whole network, including Meta-RPN and Meta-Classifier can be jointly learned using meta-learning.
-After meta-training on the data-abundant base classes, our method can enroll any novel classes \textbf{incrementally} without any training during meta-testing, and we simply need to calculate the prototypes for novel classes using the few-shot examples.
-With further fine-tuning using the original images of these few-shot images (including background regions), we can achieve SOTA accuracy on multiple FSOD benchmarks.
+The whole network, denoted as Meta Faster R-CNN, can be trained using meta-learning.
+After meta-training on the data-abundant base classes, our method can enroll few-shot novel classes \textbf{incrementally} without any training during meta-testing.
+Our meta-leaning models achieve competitive results compared with the state-of-the-arts (SOTAs) fine-tuned on novel classes.
+With further fine-tuning, we can achieve SOTA accuracy on multiple FSOD benchmarks.